senotrusov/log-http-server-url/README.md

-# Log HTTP server URLs to console, displaying all local IP addresses and host name
+# Log HTTP server URLs to console

+A handy tool to display all local IP addresses and local host name.

 ## Usage